The Potential Role of a Hydrogen Network in Europe: Discussion

-Caglayan et al.~\cite{Caglayan2019} also consider European decarbonisation scenarios with both electricity transmission and new hydrogen pipelines, but at a lower spatial resolution (96 regions).
-A similar pattern of hydrogen pipeline expansion towards the British Isles and North Sea is seen, but lower overall hydrogen capacities (258~GW compared to our \SIrange{1057}{1297}{\giga\watt}) because industry, shipping, aviation, agriculture and non-electrified heating are not included.
-Caglayan et al.~\cite{Caglayan2019} also find cost-optimal hydrogen underground storage of 130~TWh, whereas our scenarios involve less cavern storage between 32 and 66~TWh because the larger demand for hydrogen means there is both more wind and solar generation as well as more flexible demand.
-Therefore, less storage is needed for weekly and monthly balancing.
+Caglayan et al.~\cite{Caglayan2019} also consider European decarbonisation scenarios with both electricity and hydrogen networks, but at lower spatial resolution (96 regions) and without the industry, shipping, aviation, agriculture and non-electrified heating sectors.
+A similar pattern of hydrogen pipeline expansion towards the British Isles and North Sea is seen, but lower overall electrolyser capacities (258~GW compared to our \SIrange{\minelectrolysis}{\maxelectrolysis}{\giga\watt}) because not all sectors are included.
+Caglayan et al.~\cite{Caglayan2019} also find cost-optimal hydrogen storage of 130~TWh, whereas our scenarios involve just between \hydrogenstorageacnhyn~and \hydrogenstorageacnhyy~TWh owing to the larger flexible hydrogen demand diminishing the need for weekly and monthly balancing.